uwcirg/truenth-portal/docs/source/user_experience.rst

 Intervention
 ============

-After authenticating with Shared Services interventions are granted access through a bearer token that expires after a duration set by :term:`OAUTH2_PROVIDER_TOKEN_EXPIRES_IN` (defaults to 4 hours).
+After authenticating with Shared Services, interventions are granted access through a bearer token that expires after a duration set by :term:`OAUTH2_PROVIDER_TOKEN_EXPIRES_IN` (defaults to 4 hours).

 Subsequent requests with the same bearer token refresh its expiration each time.